dcmouyard/recipes/irish-soda-bread.md

 # Irish Soda Bread

-★★★★☆
+★★★★★

 Serves: 1 loaf
-Time: 2 hours
+Time: 85 minutes

-You can replace the cake flour with all-purpose flour, but the bread will be heavier with an overly thick crust.
+You can replace the cake flour with all-purpose flour, but the bread will be much heavier with an overly thick crust.

 ## Ingredients